 The same approach can be applied to weight loss.
 And dating.
 And parenthood.
-And sharing your life with pets.
-At some point, when you show up everyday, hard becomes easier.
-Bad becomes better.
+And launching your big dream.
+At some point, when you show up every day, the difficult becomes easy.
+Bad gets better.
 Better becomes good.
-Good becomes proud.
+Good morphs into exceptional.

 These are my first two efforts.

-I started with a quote Joe had seen.
+I started with a quote I’d recently seen.
 “Life is short.
 Eat dessert first.”
 I knew I wanted a cupcake in the middle.
-And though I’m not at all comfortable in watercolor, I decided to try.
+And though I’m uncomfortable with watercolor, I decided to try.

-Pretty soon you’ll look up from your work and wonder why you didn’t start trying sooner.
+Pretty soon, you’ll look up from your work and wonder why you didn’t start earlier.

 Being bad at something can be good food for your soul.
 Being bad means, at some point, you’ll be better.